What classes are offered at EBSR?

 Is the BSSR reserved to HP (high potential or "gifted") children?

 No. Our programs are ambitious and we require children to participate and work hard.
 Any normally gifted and curious child can take part.
-Moreover, we cannot accept HP children who need special care because of their behaviour or attitude towards school.
-We avoid the use of HP tags and even if a child has been identified as such, he/she is expected to fit in with the others without special attention.
+Moreover, we cannot accept HP children with special need because of their behaviour or attitude towards school.
+We avoid the use of HP tags and even if a child has been identified as such, he/she usually fits in with the others without special attention.

 Timetables and holidays